Echo5Dev/MDRG-ModSettingsMenu/README.md

 ### Compatibility
 * MelonLoader v0.7.2+
-* MDRG v0.95+
+* MDRG v0.97+
-> Also works on v0.90, and should hopefully be compatible with future versions too
+> Also works on older versions down to 0.90

 ## For Users
 1. Ensure you have MelonLoader v0.7.2+ installed in your game: [/LavaGang/MelonLoader/releases](https://github.com/LavaGang/MelonLoader/releases)